 Despite my nervousness, I did have one weapon on my side—knowledge.
 Before I left for Cambodia, I scoured the internet for what the experts had to say on the subject of child begging in Angkor Wat and the surrounding Siem Reap.
 Positive that there must be some other answer than either contributing to the local crime scene or else giving nothing at all, I researched local charities that I could give to in the children’s stead.
 I hoped that with these resources, I would be able to make a positive impact on the children’s life rather a negative one or none at all.

-Armed with my knowledge, I arrived in Cambodia and my first interaction with a beggar child came soon afterward.
+Armed with my knowledge, I arrived in-country and my first interaction with child beggars in Cambodia came soon afterward.
 As I sat down to lunch, exhausted from fending off fake border costs and other scams, a young girl approached me selling bracelets, which I would soon learn is very common.

 “Would you like to buy a lovely bracelet for the lovely lady?” she started, sounding scripted with English far more perfect than my own classmates in Thailand.